mikkokallio/bicep-workshop/docs/unit_2.md

 ## Task 2.7: Add a database and secure its secrets

 Let's add a SQL db, along with secure parameters and integration with a Key Vault.
 This article https://learn.microsoft.com/en-us/training/modules/build-reusable-bicep-templates-parameters/6-exercise-create-use-parameter-files?pivots=cli explains some relevant concepts and gives examples.
+A key vault should exist in a separate rg, and it should have template deployment enabled with `az keyvault update  --name ExampleVault --enabled-for-template-deployment true`.

 - Add two new parameters: `sqlAdmin` and `sqlPassword`.
 Both are strings.
 - Add a description for each parameter.
 - Also add the `@secure()` decorator.
 These two parameters are secrets and therefore need this decorator.
 Note that you can stack multiple decorators on top of each other, adding a new line for each one.
-- Try deploying the template.
+- Run a what-if.
 How does the new decorator affect things?
 - Now add the SQL server and database.
 You can use the following template:
 ```
 resource sqlServer 'Microsoft.Sql/servers@2022-05-01-preview' = {